Pantagrueliste/Avvisi-del-Levante/index.md

-# Avvisi project documentation page
+# Ottoman Avvisi (Resources for research on the Avvisi from Levante)
 Authors: Pamir Sen, Clément Godbarge

 ## Resources for Research on Ottoman *Avvisi*